Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 PowerPoint 2016

-PowerPoint 2016 for Windows users can explore Guide Options, Hierarchical Guide Options, and Picture Bullets.
-PowerPoint 2016 for Mac users can learn about Shape Combine and Shape Union commands.
+PowerPoint 2016 for Windows users will learn about Comparing and Merging Presentations, Resetting Slides, and Changing Bulleted Lists to Numbered Lists.
+PowerPoint 2016 for Mac users can explore the File Menu and Backstage View and can learn about Selecting and Deselecting Shapes.
 And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last week.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.